Khopa/angular-sails-bind/README.md

 * Retrieves the model data from the backend using socket.
 * Watches for changes made by the user in the UI and updates the backend immediately.
 * Watches for changes made in the backend and updates the UI immediately.
+* Ensure consistency for relationships between different models
+* Propagate events through easy to use callbacks

 Installation: